jon-be180/nik-salon/README.md

 # Nik Salon, Guatemala

 This is a GatsbyJS website for Nik Salon.
+All content comes from json and markdown.

 Requirements:

-- NodeJS v18.6.0
+- NodeJS v18.6.0 - it wont build on cloudflare pages
 - Gatsby-cli v5.4
 - Gatsby v5.4.2
 - Yarn

-Note: gatsby develop does not run on wsl, use powershell, git wont work on powershell so use wsl
+Note: gatsby develop does not run on wsl, use powershell, git wont work on powershell so use wsl...

-# Video TODO

-some of the clips have motion blur, edit or reshoot marelin wants to re-shoot it afer changing some things in the shop some of the clips in the video are out of focus still not sure about some of the colours shortening the pan clip to remove the coke bottle probably messed up the sound sync

 # pre-live TODO

-balayage image needs to be replaced, need marelin or gaby to help as i dont have content

-fully use spanish on the website, service articles, about and blog articles beter mobile responsive designs, tablet, portrait, landscape etc link blog artices to relevant service pages

-AI content detection needs to be reduced, i found rephrase to "Ray Bradbury" the scfi author then to repharse for more casual worked well - hmmm this is going to be very hard to fix. quillbot? ask it to fix itself
-"write the above content so that is is not detected as AI content by AI content detectors"
+- ask marelin for a history of the company, just bulletpoints is enough to start then ai generate content for the about page
+- marelin to use copmany credit card to setup google maps api key, need niksalon.com.gt and nik-salonpages.dev to be approved
+- marelin to edit the booking categories, there is way too many
+- marelin to setup the business listing page and share access to my google account

+Turn back on the about page
+finish the about page and translate it re-enable google maps and facebook, use git history for changes

 # After First Live Release TODO

+- give me access to the google account for creating the business listing
+- give me access to the google account for managing analytics and search console - im doing that now..
+- setup google webmaster tools
+- setup facebook chat, if required

 setup webmaster tools - marelin test sitemap can be found on google analytics and google webmaster tools